actualbudget/docs/docs/getting-started/starting-fresh.md

 2. **Debt**.
 Create a separate category group if you have more than one kind of debt.
 Typical categories in this group are Mortgage, Car Payments, Student Loans, Short Term Credit.
 Should you put your credit card debts in this category?
 The answer is *it depends*.
-For some input on this, read our article on [Carrying Debt](/docs/budgeting/credit-cards/carrying-debt).
+For some input on this, please read our article on [Carrying Debt](/docs/budgeting/credit-cards/carrying-debt).

 3. **Daily expenses**.
 Group your everyday expenses for a more organised and convenient way of tracking.
 This makes it easy to report on expenditures that fluctuate from month to month.
-Examples of spending categories in this group are Groceries, Fuel, Eating Out, Clothing, Personal Care, Gifts, Entertainment, Streaming services, News (paper) subscriptions, and Charities.
+Examples of spending categories in this group are Groceries, Household Items, Fuel, Eating Out, Clothing, Personal Care, Gifts, Entertainment, Streaming services, News (paper) subscriptions, and Charities.